-- 6. Uncoil the curtain enough for the fastening sections to reach the attachment points on the shaft.
-Fasten them by aligning the fastening section with the hole in the ring or shaft respectively, and fasten using the provided hardware (See Figure 8.1).
+- 5. Lift the coil until it is just below the shaft.
+Using appropriately rated straps, sling the coil from the shaft as shown in Figure 8.2.
+Remove the plastic strapping securing the coil at this point. - 6.
+Uncoil the curtain enough for the fastening sections to reach the attachment points on the shaft.
+Fasten them by aligning the fastening section with the hole in the shaft, and fasten using the provided hardware (See Figure 8.1).
 If the curtain is too heavy to uncoil by hand, use the method described in the following step to get the fastening sections in position. - 7.
-Uncoiling a slung curtain using the operator/adjusting wheel: - For units with operators, use the hand chain, crank or override feature of the motor to rotate the shaft in the "open" direction.
+Uncoiling a slung curtain using the operator: - For units with operators, use the hand chain override feature of the motor to rotate the shaft in the "open" direction.
 Be sure not to overrun the limits of the motor.
-The upper motor limit may have to be adjusted to reel the entire curtain onto the shaft.
-Make sure the adjusting wheel is not pinned in place for this operation and that the shaft spins freely, so as to not backwind the springs. - For push-up units, turns can be added to the adjusting wheel in order to assist in rotating the shaft.
-Keeping count of the turns added to the spring at this stage will save installation time later. - 8.
+The upper motor limit may have to be adjusted to reel the entire curtain onto the shaft. - 8.
 Continue to rotate the shaft, reeling the curtain out of the sling and onto the shaft until the bottom bar reaches the bottom of the bracket.